kevinolega/callcentertrainingtips/_posts/2019-06-26-interview.md

 [Tell Your Interviewer Amazing Stories That Make You Stand Out This Resume Exercise Teaches You How](https://callcentertrainingtips.com/tell-amazing-stories/)

 Note: I need to add the story of how I met Jean.
-Perfect english but failed.
+Perfect English but failed.
 How I learned that comm skills are different from people skills.

 ![You're hired]({{ site.url }}/images/Thumbs up.jpg)